HomeResourcesBlogWhat is an anti-lock braking system (ABS)?

 • Accident reduction: ABS reduces the chance of skidding and allows the driver to maintain control during emergency stops, allowing drivers to safely maneuver away from danger.
 It can also reduce stopping times under the right conditions.

-By reducing skidding, preventing wheel lock-up, and allowing drivers to maintain control in emergencies, ABS helps to improve safety, reduce maintenance costs, and enhance fleet efficiency.
-To further promote fleet safety, consider using fleet management software to track ABS maintenance, monitor driver behavior and stay on top of preventive maintenance.
+By reducing skidding, preventing wheel lock-up, and allowing drivers to maintain control in emergencies, anti-lock brakes help to improve safety, reduce maintenance costs and enhance fleet efficiency.
+To further promote fleet safety, consider using fleet management software to track maintenance of anti-lock braking systems, monitor driver behavior and stay on top of preventive maintenance.

 For a closer look at how fleet management software can enhance your fleet’s safety and efficiency, consider booking a demo today.